dimaMachina/graphql-eslint/website/src/pages/rules/no-case-insensitive-enum-values-duplicates.md

 - Requires GraphQL Operations: `false` [ℹ️](/docs/getting-started#extended-linting-rules-with-siblings-operations)

+A GraphQL enum type is only valid if all its values are uniquely named.

-Disallow case-insensitive enum values duplicates.
+> This rule disallow case-insensitive enum values duplicates too.

 ## Usage Examples